Tourism in the United Kingdom: International tourism

-Official statistics for the final quarter of 2019 have yet to been published, although in 2018 a total of 37.9 million people visited the UK from overseas and cumulatively spent £22.8 billion, making the average spend per visit £601.
+In 2018 a total of 37.9 million people visited the UK from overseas and cumulatively spent £22.8 billion, making the average spend per visit £601.
 Compared to 2017, there were 5.3% and 2.3% respective decreases in international visitors and spending.
 This was the first time since 2009-10 that the number of visitors has dropped.
-This has been attributed to the emergence of other countries, particularly in the Middle East and Asia, as tourist destinations as well as the geopolitical uncertainty that has manifested as a result of the Brexit 2016 referendum.
+This has been attributed to the emergence of other countries, particularly in the Middle East and Asia, as tourist destinations.

-Visa and Entry requirements
+Visa and entry requirements

 Visa requirements are different depending on the origin of the individual wishing to enter the United Kingdom.
 Some individuals are entitled to enter the United Kingdom without a visa and have no restrictions on their length of stay, work policies or study policies.
 These groups are: British nationals, citizens of Commonwealth countries who have the right of abode, Irish citizens and until at least 31 December 2020, European Union citizens and citizens of EFTA member states.
 There are 56 other countries and territories that can stay in the UK for up to 6 months.
 Nationals of other countries are required to hold a Standard Visitor visa, costing £95, to be able to visit for up to 6 months.

 Major attractions

 London is the most visited city in the United Kingdom, and some of the smaller town and cities attract a significant number of tourists.
-The county's other large cities such as Manchester and Liverpool draw large numbers, and some smaller cities have major tourist attraction landmarks.
+The country's other large cities such as Edinburgh, Manchester and Liverpool draw large numbers, and some smaller cities have major tourist attraction landmarks.
 The university cities of Oxford and Cambridge are, despite their smaller population, recognised worldwide because of the Oxbridge universities’ legacies.

 VisitBritain, the tourist board of Great Britain, analyses data from the Office for National Statistics to estimate the number of visitors that attend each attraction.
 This can be difficult to measure for landmarks such as Buckingham Palace or the Palace of Westminster, as many tourists visit the surrounding area without actually being admitted into the venue.